ikding/website/content/data_science/2020-09-15_pelican_embed_tweet.rst

 :tags: data_science
 :slug: pelican-embed-tweet-plugin
 :authors: I-Kang Ding

-:summary: How to use pelican readtime plugin in Pelican static site generator
+In this article, I wrote about how to use pelican ``embed_tweet`` plugin in Pelican static site generator, which is useful for embedding tweet into your own blog posts, like so: t#ikding/status/1306120884646674438

 In the beginning of 2020, I started a goal of writing more professionally.
 I did not like the idea of putting my blog articles in pay-wall sites such as medium, so I decided to use my own static site generator and host my blog in GitHub pages.